TheZyppi/AL-CMS/README.txt

 AL-CMS -- Gernal Information --

-Copyright (C) 2011-2014 Dennis Falkenberg und Nicolai Kamphenkel (http://www.sunrising-network.de) Email: DFalkenberg@gmx.de
+Copyright (C) 2011-2014 Dennis Falkenberg und Nicolai Kamphenkel

 AL-CMS is a free software, you can redistribute it and/or modify it under the terms of the GNU General Public License as published by